Clever Laziness

 When you’re writing or coding, letting the work rest for a day or two usually lets you review it with a fresh perspective revealing its flaws as obvious.
 This goes beyond the usual recuperative effect of rest.

 Whenever I return to some code I wrote six or more months ago, the ways to improve it immediately jump out.
-Not just little improvements either, vast improvements.
+Not just little improvements either, but vast improvements.

 Refactoring is an art all on its own.
 Revising existing code to make it more efficient, readable, or understandable without changing its external behavior is the equivalent of an artist stepping back, looking at their painting, and realizing that a few strokes here and there could turn it into a masterpiece.
 But companies don’t usually reward this.
 Why?
 Because it doesn’t directly translate into a new feature, a bug fix, or any other tangible metric that can be paraded in front of stakeholders.